platinumxy/echo-downloader/README.md

     python3 echo-downloader --help

-**For courses that need EASE auth (most of them)**, the downloader will ask for your login credentials before downloading the video(s).
-The script does not store these credentials anywhere, and you can verify them yourself by peeking at the source code.
+**For courses that need you to be authenticated (most of them)**, the downloader will ask for your login credentials before downloading the video(s).
+The script does not store these credentials anywhere; It will give you the option to save and encrypt the echo360 cookies to minimize the need to re-login, you can verify this yourself by peeking at auth.py and seleinum_controler.py.

 ### Q: How can I choose which lecture of a course to download?